Is your pitcher empty? If so, you need to refill it. You do this by becoming self-caring and your own best advocate.

 Exercise: Vocabulary Review: Fill in the black.

 - To __________for someone is to act on someone’s

 - To be a ________ is to act on your own behalf.

 - To think well of one’s self and to give oneself

 - To have a conception of one’s self, abilities,

-ambitions, and idea of true or authentic self.
+ambitions, and an idea of real or authentic self.

 To care for yourself is ________.

 Check your answers:

 - Self- image